apache/datasketches-website/docs/SketchOrigins.md

 ---
-layout: doc_page
+layout: overview_page
 ---

-#Sketch Origins
+##Sketch Origins

-Sketching is a recent development in the field of
+Sketching is a relatively recent development in the theoretical field of
-<a href="https://en.wikipedia.org/wiki/Streaming_algorithm"><i>Streaming Algorithms</i></a>[1].
+<a href="https://en.wikipedia.org/wiki/Streaming_algorithm"><i>Stochastic Streaming Algorithms</i></a>[1], which deals with algorithms that can extract information from a stream of data in a single pass (sometimes called "one-touch" processing) using various randomization techniques.

-Sketching has experienced a great deal of interest and growth since the mid 1990's coinciding with the growth of the Internet and the need to process and analyze
+Sketching is a synergistic blend of both theoretical mathematics, statistics and computer science, refers to a broad range of algorithms, and has experienced a great deal of interest and growth since the mid 1990's coinciding with the growth of the Internet and the need to process and analyze
 <a href="https://en.wikipedia.org/wiki/Big_data">Big Data</a>.
 The term <i>sketch</i>, with its allusion to an artist's sketch, has become the popular term to describe these algorithms and associated data structures that implement the theory.

 <img class="doc-img-full" src="{{site.docs_img_dir}}SketchOrigins.png" alt="SketchOrigins" />

 <a href="https://en.wikipedia.org/wiki/Philippe_Flajolet">Philippe Flajolet</a>
 is often refered to as the father of sketching with his research in analytic combinatorics and analysis of algorithms.
-The 1985 paper
+His 1985 paper
 <a href="http://db.cs.berkeley.edu/cs286/papers/flajoletmartin-jcss1985.pdf">
 Probabilistic counting Algorithms for Data Base Applications</a> co-authored with G. Nigel Martin is one of the earliest papers that outlines the sketching concepts.